ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

 ## Valkey secrets

-To secure the access to this Valkey instance you need to create a couple of users that have to be stored as secret resources in your Kubernetes cluster.
+To secure the access to this Valkey instance, you need to create a couple of users stored in a secret resource of your Kubernetes cluster.

 > [!NOTE]
 > **Your K3s Kubernetes cluster encrypts secrets automatically**\